udocker

 - Can we run without namespaces?

-- can we run without other complex kernel functionalties ?
+- Can we run without other complex kernel functionalities ?

 - Can we run as a regular user without privileges?

-- Now other tools can also address at least partially these issues
+- Now other tools can also address, at least partially, some of these issues.

 udocker: Introduction - I

-- udocker can run applications encapsulated in docker containers:
+udockercan run applications encapsulated in docker containers Without:- Using docker.

 - Everything runs in user space: